AndresRestrepoRodriguez/forecasting_occupancy/README.md

 - Export the predictions obtained in a file with a CSV extension
 - Whether the evaluation metrics were obtained are displayed in the output of the script.

+Additionally, a short exploratory data analysis was previously performed.
+This is found in this [notebook](https://github.com/AndresRestrepoRodriguez/forecasting_occupancy/blob/main/EDA_Occupancy_forecasting.ipynb).

 ## Parameters

 The sample_solution.py script receives the following parameters: